Editor’s Note: This post was originally published on November 28, 2015 and was updated for accuracy and comprehensiveness on August 17, 2018.

 GONGSHOW also offers bonus rewards for orders over a certain size.
 This a great way to encourage customers to increase their basket size while still creating value.
 Between these ways to earn and the freedom to redeem points on any available product, Gonger Nation Rewards is a slam dunk.

 Tips for loyalty programs in the fashion industry

 I hope the examples I provided here have given you ideas of what a loyalty program could look like for your store.
 With so many examples of loyalty program examples in the fashion industry, these examples are a great place to start and meant to inspire a program of your own!

 Based on Smile.io’s experience with fashion loyalty programs, here are a few tips that we think are essential in the fashion industry.

 Pins are viewed by many as a form of customer review.
 Since fashion is one of the most pinned categories on Pinterest, it’s also one of the most reviewed.
 Just log on to Pinterest’s homepage and you will see exactly what I am talking about!
-This is extremely valuable for your fashion brand, especially when you consider that referrals from Pinterest are 10% more likely to buy.
+This is extremely valuable for your fashion brand, especially when you consider that 87% of Pinterest users have purchased something because of Pinterest.

 The fashion industry is very competitive.
 As a result, every single program is offering customers the chance to save a few dollars or receive a percentage off.
 To really differentiate your program, you need to offer something the competition can’t replicate.
 This could include store events and experience, but don’t stop there!
 Brainstorm ideas for what experiences you can give your best customers.